ms32035/firefly-iii-client/docs/AttachmentsApi.md

 Download a single attachment.

 This endpoint allows you to download the binary content of a transaction.
-It will be sent to you as a download, using the content type \"application/octet-stream\" and content disposition \"attachment; filename=example.pdf\".
+It will be sent to you as a download, using the content type "application/octet-stream" and content disposition "attachment; filename=example.pdf".

 ### Example